Autodesk (NASDAQ:ADSK) Given “Buy” Rating at Mizuho

-Mizuho reissued their buy rating on shares of Autodesk (NASDAQ:ADSK – Get Rating) in a research note issued to investors on Friday, TipRanks reports.
-The brokerage currently has a $250.00 price target on the software company’s stock.
+Autodesk (NASDAQ:ADSK – Get Rating)‘s stock had its “buy” rating reaffirmed by Mizuho in a research report issued on Friday, TipRanks reports.
+They currently have a $250.00 target price on the software company’s stock.
+Mizuho’s price target points to a potential upside of 18.27% from the stock’s current price.

-ADSK has been the topic of a number of other reports.
-Rosenblatt Securities cut their price objective on Autodesk from $340.00 to $300.00 and set a buy rating on the stock in a report on Friday, February 25th.
-Morgan Stanley cut their price objective on Autodesk from $258.00 to $245.00 and set an equal weight rating on the stock in a report on Friday.
-Credit Suisse Group cut their price objective on Autodesk from $440.00 to $335.00 and set a na rating on the stock in a report on Tuesday, May 17th.
-Robert W. Baird raised their price objective on Autodesk from $255.00 to $260.00 in a report on Friday.
-Finally, Argus dropped their target price on Autodesk from $360.00 to $290.00 in a report on Monday, February 28th.
-Two investment analysts have rated the stock with a sell rating, four have assigned a hold rating and fifteen have given a buy rating to the stock.
-According to data from MarketBeat.com, Autodesk has an average rating of Buy and a consensus target price of $263.10.
+Other analysts also recently issued research reports about the company.
+TheStreet downgraded Autodesk from a “b-” rating to a “c+” rating in a research note on Tuesday, March 8th.
+Griffin Securities dropped their price target on Autodesk from $340.00 to $300.00 and set a “buy” rating on the stock in a research note on Friday, February 25th.
+Argus dropped their price target on Autodesk from $360.00 to $290.00 in a research note on Monday, February 28th.
+KeyCorp dropped their price target on Autodesk from $260.00 to $250.00 and set an “overweight” rating on the stock in a research note on Friday.
+Finally, Barclays dropped their price target on Autodesk from $230.00 to $216.00 and set an “overweight” rating on the stock in a research note on Friday.
+Two equities research analysts have rated the stock with a sell rating, four have given a hold rating and fifteen have given a buy rating to the stock.
+Based on data from MarketBeat, the stock has a consensus rating of “Buy” and a consensus target price of $263.10.

-In other news, CFO Deborah Clifford sold 3,953 shares of the company’s stock in a transaction dated Wednesday, March 9th.
-The stock was sold at an average price of $202.71, for a total transaction of $801,312.63.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CAO Stephen W. Hope sold 1,626 shares of the company’s stock in a transaction dated Monday, March 28th.
-The stock was sold at an average price of $212.30, for a total value of $345,199.80.
+In related news, CFO Deborah Clifford sold 1,820 shares of the business’s stock in a transaction that occurred on Monday, March 28th.
+The stock was sold at an average price of $212.30, for a total value of $386,386.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CAO Stephen W. Hope sold 1,626 shares of the business’s stock in a transaction that occurred on Monday, March 28th.
+The shares were sold at an average price of $212.30, for a total value of $345,199.80.
 The disclosure for this sale can be found here.
-Insiders sold 7,458 shares of company stock worth $1,545,628 in the last 90 days.
+In the last 90 days, insiders have sold 7,458 shares of company stock valued at $1,545,628.
 Corporate insiders own 0.11% of the company’s stock.

-A number of institutional investors have recently bought and sold shares of the business.
-Walleye Capital LLC bought a new stake in shares of Autodesk in the 1st quarter valued at approximately $249,000.
-Martin Currie Ltd. grew its position in Autodesk by 2.1% during the 1st quarter.
-Martin Currie Ltd. now owns 369,643 shares of the software company’s stock worth $79,233,000 after acquiring an additional 7,689 shares during the last quarter.
-Ninety One UK Ltd grew its position in Autodesk by 29.0% during the 1st quarter.
-Ninety One UK Ltd now owns 3,393,123 shares of the software company’s stock worth $727,316,000 after acquiring an additional 762,242 shares during the last quarter.
-Trust Co. of Oklahoma grew its position in Autodesk by 8.9% during the 1st quarter.
-Trust Co. of Oklahoma now owns 3,500 shares of the software company’s stock worth $750,000 after acquiring an additional 286 shares during the last quarter.
-Finally, Advisory Services Network LLC grew its position in Autodesk by 72.8% during the 1st quarter.
-Advisory Services Network LLC now owns 4,829 shares of the software company’s stock worth $1,036,000 after acquiring an additional 2,035 shares during the last quarter.
-89.55% of the stock is owned by hedge funds and other institutional investors.
+Several hedge funds have recently modified their holdings of the stock.
+Norges Bank acquired a new position in Autodesk during the fourth quarter valued at approximately $1,504,904,000.
+Polen Capital Management LLC increased its holdings in shares of Autodesk by 18.7% during the first quarter.
+Polen Capital Management LLC now owns 8,650,112 shares of the software company’s stock worth $1,854,152,000 after buying an additional 1,365,221 shares in the last quarter.
+Brown Advisory Inc. increased its holdings in shares of Autodesk by 18.3% during the fourth quarter.
+Brown Advisory Inc. now owns 5,839,301 shares of the software company’s stock worth $1,641,953,000 after buying an additional 902,168 shares in the last quarter.
+Castleview Partners LLC acquired a new position in shares of Autodesk during the fourth quarter worth $3,181,000.
+Finally, Liontrust Investment Partners LLP acquired a new position in shares of Autodesk during the third quarter worth $233,355,000.
+Institutional investors and hedge funds own 89.55% of the company’s stock.

 Autodesk, Inc provides 3D design, engineering, and entertainment software and services worldwide.
 The company offers AutoCAD Civil 3D, a surveying, design, analysis, and documentation solution for civil engineering, including land development, transportation, and environmental projects; BIM 360, a construction management cloud-based software; AutoCAD, a software for professional design, drafting, detailing, and visualization; AutoCAD LT, a drafting and detailing software; computer-aided manufacturing (CAM) software for computer numeric control machining, inspection, and modelling for manufacturing; Fusion 360, a 3D CAD, CAM, and computer-aided engineering tool; and Industry Collections tools for professionals in architecture, engineering and construction, product design and manufacturing, and media and entertainment collection industries.